Check this page for open positions.

 You can apply for any of the following positions here.

 Interns and Dissertation students

-If you are interested in pursuing an internship or dissertation project in the lab, then it is mandatory for you to fill this form.
+If you are interested in pursuing an internship or dissertation project in the lab, then it is mandatory for you to fill the above-mentioned form.
 You will NOT receive a response if you email directly.

-If you are interested in applying for a position of project assistant, click here.
+If you are interested in applying for a position of project assistant, fill the above-mentioned form.

-If you are interested in pursuing a PhD in the lab, you are advised to fill this form well in advance before the interviews, and discuss the scope and ideas for the PhD thesis.
+If you are interested in pursuing a PhD in the lab, you are advised to fill the above-mentioned form well in advance before the interviews, and discuss the scope and ideas for the PhD thesis.

-Prospective candidates should contact me with their resume and a brief research statement.
-If there are no fully funded positions in the lab, applicants seeking postdoctoral positions could develop proposals with the lab to compete for the prestigious postdoctoral fellowship opportunities, including Raman Postdoctoral Fellowship by IISc, Wellcome Trust/India Alliance DBT Early Career Fellowship, and other fellowships from DBT and DST.
+Prospective candidates seeking postdoctoral opportunities in the lab should fill in the above-mentioned form.
+If there are no fully funded positions in the lab, applicants seeking postdoctoral positions could develop proposals with the PI to compete for the prestigious postdoctoral fellowship opportunities, including Raman Postdoctoral Fellowship by IISc, Wellcome Trust/India Alliance DBT Early Career Fellowship, and other fellowships from DBT, DST and SERB.